Definition

 Violation

 A violation of property is an invalid use of property.
-A violation generally consists of either occupation or theft and as such amounts to retrospective slavery.
+A violation generally consists of either occupation or theft and as such amounts to retroactive slavery.
 This is the case because the owner’s exclusive claim to property is violated by an individual taking possession of the property without voluntary consent from the owner.
 An individual who takes unjust possession of property claims ownership not only to the property in question but also to the individual they took it from.
 This is true because part of the rightful owner’s life has been mixed with the property and part of that life is claimed through unjust possession of property.